John Rambo: Rambo (2008)

-Rambo and the mercenaries locate and infiltrate a Tatmadaw base where Major Tint is the commander.
-They plan to save the POWs at a camp adjacent to the base.
+Rambo and the mercenaries locate and infiltrate a Tatmadaw base commanded by Major Tint.
+They plan to save the prisoners at a camp adjacent to the base.
 Rambo helps Sarah and the others to escape.
 The Tatmadaw unit finds the hostages missing and organizes a massive manhunt.
 Everyone is captured except for Rambo, Sarah, and the mercenary sniper "School Boy".
 But just as the group is to be executed, Rambo seizes a truck-mounted .50-caliber machine gun and massacres the Burmese army, giving an opening for School Boy to shoot down the Tatmadaw near the others and provide them also with weapons.
 Karen rebels join the fight to help Rambo and the mercenaries win.
-Major Tint attempts to get away, but is personally disemboweled by Rambo with his survival knife.
+Major Tint attempts to get away, but Rambo disembowels him with his survival knife.

 Encouraged by Sarah's words, Rambo leaves Thailand and returns to his home in the United States.
 He is seen walking along a Bowie, Arizona, highway until he sees a horse farm and a rusted mailbox.
 Reading the name "R. Rambo", Rambo smiles and walks down the house's gravel driveway.